CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 Further details are discussed in the first workshop, linked below.

+### Presentation assessment detils

+A more formal description of the assessment along with a mark scheme is available [here](mark_scheme.pdf).
 The marking panel will include Raphaël Clifford, Christian Konrad, John Lapinskas, and Michael Wray.
-A more formal description of the assessment along with a mark scheme is available [here](mark_scheme.pdf).

-You should submit your slides in advance of the presentations themselves on Blackboard [here](https://www.ole.bris.ac.uk/webapps/blackboard/content/listContentEditable.jsp?content_id=_8033435_1&course_id=_257094_1&mode=reset) (scroll to the bottom).
-The deadline is the start of the presentations,
+**You should submit your slides in advance of the presentations themselves on Blackboard [here].(https://www.ole.bris.ac.uk/webapps/blackboard/content/listContentEditable.jsp?content_id=_8033435_1&course_id=_257094_1&mode=reset)** (scroll to the bottom).

+The deadline is the start of the presentations, **ADD**

 ## Schedule and Materials